 SAGE provides authors with online access to their final article.

 You can help disseminate your paper and ensure it is as widely read and cited as possible.
 The SAGE Author Gateway has numerous resources to help you promote your work.
 Visit the Promote Your Article page on the Gateway for tips and advice.
-In addition, SAGE is partnered with Kudos, a free service that allows authors to explain, enrich, share, and measure the impact of their article.
-Find out how to maximise your article’s impact with Kudos.

 You may also be asked to prepare a short (approximately 500 word) version of your article for us on blogs and may also be invited to preare tweets relating to the article as part of the journal's social media strategy.